 “Arm aber sexy”: it’s been a while since former Berlin Mayer Klaus Wowereit declared the German capital “poor but sexy” — but the label has stuck.
 Berlin is still considered hip and happening, but maybe not the best place to make a living.
 Because of its former island-like location in the East of a divided country, there didn’t use to be a lot of industry here, and traditional jobs aren’t as plentiful as in the rest of Germany.

-But this reality is changing quickly: Berlin is gentrifying at an alarming rate, and while there still aren’t as many traditional jobs in manufacturing or industry, the digiterarti have definitely arrived in the capital.
+But this reality is changing quickly: Berlin is gentrifying at an alarming rate, and while there still aren’t as many traditional jobs in manufacturing or industry, the digiterati have arrived in the capital.
 In some neighborhoods, you can’t throw a MacBook Pro without hitting someone launching a startup.

 What does this mean for translators, a notoriously nomadic bunch who can do their work anywhere in the world, provided they have a laptop and a working Internet connection?
 Here are five great reasons to be a translator in Berlin: